 Decks: Owners must maintain all decks free from algae and rotting, loose, damaged, or missing boards.
 In addition, all decks must be painted or stained (and re-done periodically to maintain a painted or stained finish).

 Fences: All fences must remain free from algae and rotting, loose, damaged, or missing boards.
 In addition, all wooden fences must be painted or stained (and re-done periodically to maintain a painted or stained finish).

+Alternative Energy Systems: Alternative energy systems should be installed and maintained according to the association’s alternative energy system policy.

+Property Access & Safety: Property owners are responsible for ensuring a 3-5 foot easement around the rear and (in some locations) side of their property lines for neighbors to reasonably access the back of their properties for maintenance, emergency access/escape, and for moving items to/from the rear of properties.
+Such access should be provided around fences for future construction with a minimum of a 5 foot easement.
+Reasonable access through gates and passages may be permissible for existing fences and plantings.
+Neighboring property owners who use such easements have a reasonable responsibility to restore damage to turf, grass, or adjacent plantings/fences caused by excessive/aggressive use of this easement.